Mocbuilder/AudioMetalizer/ReadMe.md

 The current mode is viewable by hovering over and reading the tooltip or looking at the logo:
 The full volume symbol means Standard mode, the Sabaton "S" means Metal mode.

-Also there is a right-click menu, but its too many clicks and a bit awkward, but it is used to exit the application.
+Also there is a right-click menu, but its a bit awkward.
+You only need it to exit the application.
-There also is Auto-Start functionality by default, although that is still not stable and can cause significant system stress.
+~~There also is Auto-Start functionality by default, although that is still not stable and can cause significant system stress.~~ It probably wont work, even if it shows up in the Task Manager.

 # Copyright Disclaimer
-The project uses multiple variations of icons from the band Sabaton (and yes, the Sabaton pun in the name is intended), since I made this app to use with their music.
+The project uses multiple variations of icons from the band Sabaton, since I made this app to use with their music.
 I obiously dont have any rights to their logo.